jylee14/Coffeenote/README.md

 # Coffeenote
 ### About
-Coffeenote is a (VERY) simple web app to keep track of coffee beans + resulting brews from different roasters.
+Coffeenote is a simple web app to keep track of coffee beans + resulting brews from different roasters.

 ### Requirements
 + npm